Accessibility & E-learning Insights From Barclays

 Hopefully, this demonstrates how important it is to be really specific in terms of what the accessibility requirements are.

-Can you tell me about your journey working with Skillcast to create more accessible e-learning content?
+Can you tell me about working with Skillcast on your journey to create more accessible e-learning content?

 After creating the guidance detailing the specifics that need to be considered when designing training, it was shared with all our e-learning suppliers, including Skillcast.
 This was used as a discussion starter with each company to understand how it could be implemented.